eXascaleInfolab/TInfES/README.md

 - `evalgt.sh`  - executes the evaluation app ([xmeasures](https://github.com/eXascaleInfolab/xmeasures), [gecmi]((https://github.com/eXascaleInfolab/GenConvNMI)), etc) specified number of times with the specified options on each `*.cnl` file in each specified input directory, evaluating against the <inpdir>_gt.cnl ground-truth.
 - `shufrdfs.sh`  - shuffles and reduces input RDF dataset in N3 format to the specified ratio.
 - `execfile.sh`  - executes commands from the specified file tracing the resource consumption.
+- `mkevaldirs.sh`  - creates directories corresponding to the ground-truth files to put evaluating type inference results there.
+- `linkfiles.sh`  - links type inference (clustering) results of the algorithm(s) to the corresponding evaluating directories made by `mkevaldirs.sh`.

 ## Requirements